NekoNekoBeam/Delta-X-Setup/README.md

 Firstly, download Delta X (Delta Executer).
-You can install it on this site: https://delta-executor.com/ (you also can use any other executers, but i used it with delta) Put the link in the search tab on any browser, it works anywhere (or just click on it) Choose your device.
+You can install it on this site: https://delta-executor.com/ (you also can use any other executers, but i used it with Delta).
+Put the link in the search tab on any browser, it works anywhere (or just click on it) Choose your device.
 It can be Android, IOS, Windows Use the tutorial to download it (for your device).